The wrist is one of the most overworked joints in the body.

 2. Dpl Wrist Wrap – Best LED Wrap

-- Type – LED light therapy wrap (we’ve also reviewed the best LED light therapy wraps for larger body parts!)
+- Type – LED light therapy wrap (We’ve also reviewed the best LED light therapy wraps for larger body parts!)

 - Treatment time – 15-20 minutes, up to 3 times a day